 Wisconsin is at a crossroads.
 Where will we be 20 years from now, in terms of our quality of life, cost of living, and ability to compete with other states?
-The decisions we're making now (e.g. the 25 year Foxconn agreement subsidy, turning down $1B in Medicaid expansion funding, borrowing for road repair) will have a tremendous impact on our long term future.
-We need to address our structural fiscal challenges, and make sound investment decisions that reflect the entire state's interests, not just SE WI.
-Other states like MN are outperforming WI on key measures, while our farmers are in crisis, and WI is $1B behind in education and infrastructure investments.
-These are key assets that building ongoing wealth.
+The decisions we're making now (the 25 year Foxconn agreement subsidy, turning down $1B in Medicaid expansion funding, borrowing for road repair) will have a tremendous impact on our long term future.
+Other states like MN are outperforming WI on key measures, while our farmers are in crisis, and WI is $1B behind in investments in education and infrastructure -- foundational assets that build ongoing wealth.

 The business of government is to serve the people with fiscally sound practices, and it requires a strong CEO.
 I'll lead WI government back to providing the most people with the greatest opportunities.
 The Republican Progressives wrested control away from a corporatocracy and championed social justice, jobs, equality and the Wisconsin Idea.
 That's our heritage and I find it inspiring.
 WI is in a unique position to determine the future of Republicanism.
 Let's move on from this narrow Libertarian faction worldview and make history together!

 I'll lead government and industry to set ambitious goals that we'll have to all work together to accomplish.
 For example, our K12 outcomes should be top quartile nationally.
 To do that we'll need to support our educators with sufficient funding, and stop fighting over governance.
 WI has the unique opportunity to become the Midwest technology leader.
 While we're at it, let's set long term environmental and energy sustainability goals, and help Milwaukee become the renaissance city of the upper Midwest that it has always had the potential to become.